django-es/django-elasticsearch-dsl/README.rst

             )

         def get_instances_from_related(self, related_instance):
-            """If related_models is set, define how to retrieve the Car instance(s) from the related model.""" if isinstance(related_instance, Manufacturer):
+            """If related_models is set, define how to retrieve the Car instance(s) from the related model.
+            The related_models option should be used with caution because it can lead in the index to the updating of a lot of items.
+            """
+            if isinstance(related_instance, Manufacturer):
                 return related_instance.car_set.all()
             elif isinstance(related_instance, Ad):